Cannibal Ferox: Release

+Home media

-Cannibal Ferox was released uncut on video in the United Kingdom circa 1982 by Replay, but the film's transgressive imagery and scenes of real animal torture and slaughter resulted in the film promptly being banned under the Obscene Publications Act, finding itself languishing for years on the video nasties list.
+Cannibal Ferox was released uncut on video in the UK circa 1982 by Replay, but the film's transgressive imagery and scenes of real animal cruelty resulted in the film promptly being banned under the Obscene Publications Act, finding itself languishing for years on the video nasties list.
 (In 1983, Replay issued a cut version, based on informal suggestions from the BBFC, bearing an 'advisory', and consequently without legal standing, '18' certificate.
 These efforts were to little avail, since this version was also effectively banned by the VRA).
-Early DVD versions, available in the UK were missing around six minutes of footage (chiefly of graphic violence and animal cruelty), which was cut before being given to the BBFC for a rating.
-The full version of the film was submitted to the board in 2018, and again received 2 minutes of cuts to the animal violence.
+Early DVD versions available in the UK were missing 6 minutes of footage (chiefly graphic violence and animal cruelty), which had been cut before being submitted to the BBFC for a rating.
+The full version of the film was submitted to the board in 2018 and again received 2 minutes of cuts to the animal violence.

 In Australia, where it was released as Woman from Deep River, the film also faced censorship issues, being given numerous censored releases.
-In 2005, the uncut version was released on DVD by Siren Visual under the Cannibal Ferox title.
+In 2005, the uncut version was released on DVD by Siren Visual under the title Cannibal Ferox.

-In the United States, Cannibal Feroxs (a.k.a.
+In the USA, Cannibal Feroxs (a.k.a.
 Make Them Die Slowly) "original, uncensored director's cut" was released by Grindhouse Releasing in the late 1990s.
-Grindhouse is still the sole official licensed distributor of the film in North America.
+Grindhouse remains the sole officially licensed distributor of the film in North America.
 On 22 May 2015, Grindhouse released the film in a 3 Disc Blu-ray/DVD feature, the film's first time on Blu-ray Disc.
 The Blu-ray featured the documentary film Eaten Alive!
 The Rise and Fall of the Italian Cannibal Film and a 12-page booklet.

 Critical reception

 The film had mixed reception on its airplay.
 On Rotten Tomatoes, the film has a 40% approval rating, based on five reviews.
 AllMovie called the film "revolting," but "nauseatingly effective," though noting that it is "primarily a showcase for the gory special-effects artistry of Giannetto De Rossi."
+(Note: Gianetto De Rossi did not actually work on Cannibal Ferox.
+The makeup effects artist on the film was Giuseppe Ferranti.
+The confusion arises from the fact that the film's special effects artist is named Gino De Rossi, who is not related to Gianetto De Rossi.)
 Some critics criticized the film for its depictions of animal abuse, the poor acting and lines, and sexism.